 When I started, I had no idea about any running event whatsoever.
 All I knew was that Running can cause fat loss and make me lighter.
 I was then weighing about 96 kgs.
 And so, running sounded like a good option.

-In my 8th month of running, a friend of mine from the US got me curious.
+In my 8th month of running, a friend of mine from the US aroused my curiosity.
 He told me that runners have their exclusive carnivals there.
 There are professional runners and then there are recreational runners.
 The recreational runners get to share the tracks with the professional ones.
 And he inquired, “Why don’t you try something like this back home?
 You will have fun for sure”

 I was not too sure about what he was talking.
 So, I browsed through the net.
 And Alas!
 I was in for a shock.
 Yes! he was right.
 I was able to find a website dedicated to the cause of running events through out the year.